PM-Notes/Prince2/README.md

 - Be managed in stages
 - Set tolerances and be Managed by Exception against these tolerances
 - Review the Business Justification when exceptions are raised
-- Learn Lessons to imoprove performance
+- Learn Lessons to improve performance

 Control in the project is provided by:
 - Delegating authority downward through the team structure (Corporate / Programme > Project Board > Project Management > Team Manager)
-- Devide the project in to Management Stages
+- Divide the project in to Management Stages
-- Having in place Time-driven (Checkpoint/HIghlight) and Event-driven (Exception/End Stage) progress reporting.
+- Having in place Time-driven (Checkpoint/Highlight) and Event-driven (Exception/End Stage) progress reporting.
 - Raising exceptions

 # Processes Model (7)